Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Analysis of the Reheating Phase

-Since the sufficiency condition (\ref{condition}) is satisfied in the initial oscillations for $t>t_i$, the particle production occurs at a constant rate $\lambda=\Gamma \varepsilon^4$.
-Substituting the Hubble rate from equation (\ref{H_BR}), the integral $u(t)$, given by (\ref{J}), is expressed as \begin{widetext}
+Since the sufficiency condition (\ref{condition}) is satisfied in the initial oscillations for $t>t_i$, particle production occurs at a constant rate $\lambda=8\Gamma \varepsilon^4/3\sqrt{3}$.
+Substituting the Hubble rate from equation (\ref{H_BR}), the integral $u(t)$, given by (\ref{J}), is expressed as

 Performing the inner integration, this reduces to